vicramon/ember-tutorial/chapters/listing-leads.md

 `sortProperties` simply takes an array of strings.
 These strings are the properties you want to sort by with the highest priority going first.

-Note that I've made this an `ArrayController`.
-This is because the controller wraps an array of leads.
+Note that I've made this controller an `ArrayController`.
+If you remember from the Controllers chapter, this is because the controller wraps an array of leads.
 Ember expects you to do this because `ArrayController` defines certain specific things like `sortProperties` that are not available to regular `Controller` instances.

 Refresh the page and marvel at the beauty of your sorted leads.